 4 Best Practices for Adding Affiliate Link Disclosures

-What would a good article on the Internet be if it didn’t have a little listicle built-in?
+What would a fantastic article on the Internet be if it didn’t have a little listicle built-in?
 Who’s with me?

-But seriously, these things are important.
+But seriously, these things are crucial.
 You should follow and implement every one of these tips on your website right now if you haven’t already.
 Let’s go!

 1. Place Affiliate Disclosures in Obvious Areas

-Ok, maybe these are not so obvious for some of you, so I’ll spell it out and try to be as specific as possible.
+Ok, maybe these aren’t so obvious for some of you, so I’ll spell it out and try to be as specific as possible.

 - Before The Post With Affiliate Links – A great place for an affiliate link disclosure.
 Heck, it’s where it appears in this article too!
-It lets people know what the article contains affiliate links even before they read.
+It lets people know it contains affiliate links even before they read.
 If you’re not going to add a disclosure near each affiliate link in your post, you should do this.

 To disclosure or not to disclose?
-This shouldn’t be a fucking question!
+It shouldn’t be a fucking question!
 Like Alec Baldwin in Glengarry Glen Ross says, “Always Be Disclosing.”

 Yea, close enough.

 - Disclose when you get that paper (“when you get paid” for the adults).
-This includes sponsorships, reviews, and links to products that you don’t own but are recommending for a commission.
+This means include sponsored posts, product reviews, advertising fees, and links to products that you don’t own but are recommending for an affiliate commission.

-- Disclose on EVERT page an affiliate link appears.
+- Disclose on EVERY page an affiliate link appears.
 Even if you’ve disclosed already, do it again.
 Do it until you’ve satisfied Mr. FTC.
 He’s a stickler.